Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Min credit score: 550+

-If you’re deciding to take on a $200,000 business loan, you’ll have a wide range of options, from lines of credit and term loans to SBA loans and more.
+If you’ve decided to take on a $200,000 business loan, you’ll have a wide range of options, including lines of credit, term loans, SBA loans and more.
 This loan amount typically requires at least a couple of years in business and six figures in annual business revenue, though requirements differ between lenders.
 Compare providers to make sure you’re getting the most competitive rates and terms before you apply.

 Where to get a $200,000 business loan